Australian Dental Journal

 Abstract and key words

 All manuscripts must have an abstract that states the purpose, basic procedures, main findings and principal conclusions of the study.
 Structured abstracts are required for Scientific Articles.
 The abstract should not contain abbreviations or references.

 Five key words (for the purposes of indexing) should be supplied below the abstract in alphabetical order.

-Refer to the section Manuscript Categories and Preparation for specific instructions on the various manuscript categories.
+Refer to the section Manuscript Categories and Requirements for specific instructions on the various manuscript categories.

 The Vancouver system of referencing should be used (examples are given below).
 In the text, references should be cited using superscript Arabic numerals in the order in which they appear.
 If cited in tables or figure legends, number according to the first identification of the table or figure in the text.